 DBS provides essential treatment for patients whose medication just isn’t working anymore.
 Using DBS in combination with an optimized medication regimen can have a transformative effect on a patients’ quality of life because the electrodes remain active in between doses of medication.

-For over 30 years, the DBS procedure has been improved upon by Providence St. Joseph Health surgeons with leading-edge research and technology.
+For over 30 years, the DBS procedure has been improved upon by Providence surgeons with leading-edge research and technology.
 Our nationally recognized neuropsychologists are now using DBS in experimental clinical trials to treat major depression, addiction, ADHD and dementia.

-Before the procedure, your neurological team will conduct an MRI to locate the specific regions in the brain the electrodes will be placed.
-During the operation, your surgeon will use minimally invasive techniques to insert the electrodes under the skin of the neck and place them in the necessary brain locations.
+Your neurological team will conduct an MRI prior to surgery to precisely identify placement of DBS electrode (lead) implantation into specific areas of the brain.
+During the operation, your surgeon will use minimally invasive techniques to insert a neurostimulator (similar to a pacemaker) under the skin of the neck or chest.
+The neurostimulator in the chest is connected to the lead in the brain by an extension cable, which runs under the skin of the neck.
 Your surgeon will also place a small pulse generator under your collarbone to help regulate the strength of the impulses.